 You’re trying to make a really great film.
 You’re not making a film thinking about selling a product, but it ends up doing that as a byproduct of making a great film.
 There’s a lot of persuasion.
 You have to talk about why this thing should be done the way it is, and a lot of that ends up being very applicable once you’re doing a film in certain scenarios.

 There are a lot of very, very useful and applicable skills from commercials.
 I’m really proud of nearly all the commercials I’ve done.
-I’m super proud of them.
-I think if you make a truly stand our piece of commercial work, it’s harder to do than if you’re doing a short film or music video, because again, you’re dealing with so many different interests and agendas.
+I think if you make a truly stand out piece of commercial work, it’s harder to do than if you’re doing a short film or music video, because again, you’re dealing with so many different interests and agendas.

 There’s also a lot of efficiency built into commercial work.

-You have the potential for a high turnaround.
-Last year, I did 11 commercials in the final half of the year.
-The year before that, I did 15.
-Crazy amounts.
+You have the potential for a high turnaround as the jobs often need delivering quickly from engagement, so you can go from one to another fairly quickly.
 I learn something on every shoot, regardless of whether it’s a commercial or a short film, or a music video.
 It’s a lot.
 The biggest thing is you’re shooting and you’re getting more fluent in various areas.

 For me, it was about building my visual language and how to block a scene.
 I wanted it to become as instinctual as possible.
 I really noticed it when I did the Sevdaliza music video, and even more so on the James Massiah music video.
-I’d been in so many commercials and when I made those, I had no other interest involved.
-It was just me, I could do what I felt, but I was able to very quickly work out the flow with the story and block stuff and adapt.
+I was able to very quickly work out the flow with the story and block stuff and adapt.

 That kind of thing used to cause me masses of anxiety and nerves just a few years prior.
 I would regularly have severe nerves the day before and morning of shoots.
 Now, it’s more butterflies in your stomach rather than full-on anxiety.
 But getting that confidence that you get with shooting a lot is, I think, underestimated.
-Quantity does matter in filmmaking, in terms of growing.
+Quantity can matter in filmmaking, in terms of growing.
 You become more and more fluent.
 It’s like anything.
-If you’re an illustrator, painter or a writer or anything, directing is the same.
+If you’re an illustrator, painter or a writer or anything, directing can be the same with the benefit of many hours on set.

 So much of your work has a distinct style to it.
 Do you like to maintain a lot of control over your projects?